thewickk/Udacity_FSND_Project_One/README.md

 Alternately, you can use Github to fork and clone the repository [https://github.com/udacity/fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm).

 Either way, you will end up with a new directory containing the VM files.
-Change to this directory in your terminal with cd.
+Change to this directory in your terminal with **cd**.
 Inside, you will find another directory called vagrant.
 Change directory to the vagrant directory:

 ## Instructions for starting the Virtual Machine, connecting to the database, and running the Python file